Tighter 'uniform bounds for Black-Scholes implied volatility' and the applications to root-finding: Tighter bounds of implied volatility

 The delta and vega of the standardized price,

 are used later.
 In addition, $\phi(\cdot)$ is the standard normal density function.
-Throughout this note, the functions (e.g., $\price$, $\bsdelta$, $d_1$, and $d_1^{-1}$) are considered the univariate functions of $\sigma$.
+Throughout this paper, the functions (e.g., $\price$, $\bsdelta$, $d_1$, and $d_1^{-1}$) are considered as the univariate functions of $\sigma$.
 The log strike price $\kk$ is a parameter of the functions; thus, it is omitted unless the dependency on $\kk$ is explicitly required.